-- You must complete an MPN if you are a first-time borrower of federal loans at Boston College.
+- You must complete an MPN if you are a borrower of federal loans at Boston College.
 You can do so at StudentLoans.gov.

 - You should know that federal financial aid is not automatically renewed annually.
 Students must apply for financial aid each year with a new FAFSA and BC Graduate Financial Aid Application.

 - You should send us a copy of any scholarship, grant, or assistantship information you receive other than federal financial aid so that these can be included in your financial aid award.